 The college offers comprehensive services to assist students in career advising, career preparation, job placement and transfer.
 Counseling/Career Planning is located on the second floor of the Student Center Building in Rooms 227 and 201.
 College Placement is located in the Student Center Building, Room 201.

 The Counseling, Career Planning, and Placement Department has a career resources library with numerous publications on career related topics, videotapes and handouts.
-Other resources available for individual student use are the Michigan Occupational Information System (MOIS), and discover interactive computerized career guidance program.
+Other resources available for individual student use are the interactive computerized career guidance programs, Discover and MOIS.

 The College Placement office maintains listings of job openings, including full and part-time jobs, on-campus opportunities, off-campus postings and placement for graduates.
-A web-based placement service is available at www.wcc.jobdirect.com.
+A web-based placement service is available for your use at wcc.jobdirect.com.
 Staff will work with students and academic departments to identify appropriate job opportunities.
 Workshops on resumé preparation, interviewing, job search techniques, and other related topics are offered throughout each semester.